stripethree/3d-printing/README.md

 sudo ./MHS40-show
 ```

 After installing the driver, there was another issue to resolve, which was that the screen was not detected.
-Xorg was also raised a fatal error around a dependency.
+Xorg also raised a fatal error around a dependency.
 ```
 [    40.507] (WW) Warning, couldn't open module fbturbo [    40.507] (EE) Failed to load module "fbturbo" (module does not exist, 0)